Summer Housing Agreement (2014)

-Terms of this agreement begin on Thursday, May 9, 2013, and end on Saturday, August 31, 2013.
-Current 2012-2013 rooms will be vacated no later than 6 p.m. on Sunday, May 12, 2013.
-Residents with a fall on-campus assignment will be moved to that assignment in mid-August.
-Specific dates will be announced at a later time.
+- Terms of Option 1 begin on Thursday, May 8, 2014, and end on Saturday, August 30, 2014.
+Current 2013-2014 rooms will be vacated no later than 6 p.m. on Sunday, May 11, 2014.
+Residents with a fall on-campus assignment will be moved to that assignment in mid-August (currently scheduled for August 15).
 Residents who do not have a fall on-campus assignment will need to vacate summer housing at that time.
 The College reserves the right to amend these dates if unforeseeable situations arise.

-Charges are $750 per person for a space in a double occupancy room and $935 per person for a space in a single occupancy room.
-Air conditioned rooms may be available and Resident will be charged additional fees to cover the rental and energy use ($900 per person for a space in a double occupancy room and $1235 per person in a space in a single occupancy room).
+Charges are $825 per person for a space in a double occupancy room for the entire summer (Option 1, above) and $550 per person for a space in a double occupancy room for a 10-week contract (Option 2, above).
+Air conditioning is included in these rates (provided the Resident submits a summer housing contract by the established deadline).
 Resident must work with the Business Office to arrange payment prior to being assigned.